 Some of you may even remember when Rome was considered part of a circuit that celebrated music in the African-American community.
-On weekends in the 1950’s, it was a sure bet that the streets of East Rome would be lined with cars with folks ready to kick up their heels at the Idle Hour Club, he Mix Masters Club, or the Carver Country Club.
+On weekends in the 1950’s, it was a sure bet that the streets of East Rome would be lined with cars with people ready to kick up their heels at the Idle Hour Club, the Mix Masters Club, or the Carver Country Club.
 Individuals came from as far away as Chattanooga and Atlanta for the incredible fish, pig ears, chicken, tomatoes, and music this circuit had to offer.
 In fact, stars such as Etta James, Little Richard, and James Brown were known to perform at some of the venues!